Shahidraza-Shaikh/Face_recognition/README.md

 # Face_recognition
-this code detect  faces by streaming the camera and recognizes faces which saved in the folder
+This System detect  faces by streaming the camera and recognizes faces which saved in the folder